 “The Shootist” has a special place in western fans’ hearts because it is the last western movie made by John Wayne.
 The story is appropriate for its place in western film history because it is about an aging gunfighter who knows that he is going to die and wants to do so peaceably.
 Ron Howard, Lauren Bacall, and James Stewart co-star in this classic western with John Wayne.

 Why wait?
 You can watch this great John Wayne western right now by instantly downloading it to your computer (or other media device).
-There’s also an outstanding selection of other western movies you can download, too!
-Click the button for details.
+Also, you have your choice of watching this movie in SD or HD video.